 The transition is now done, I hope you like it, and wow, what a relief.
 I know there will be downtime again in the future but I’m almost looking forward to it at this point.
 Just being able to log in and make whatever change is needed rather than calling support and trying to convince someone that it really isn’t working, no I didn’t change anything, no I don’t want to upgrade to the new premium service, yes I’ll hold on the line, thanks I do know my call is important, no I really haven’t changed anything, no it’s not the case that it’s coding error on the site, ….
 There is quite possibly nothing worse that talking to someone who will talk to someone else for you who will eventually open a trouble ticket that will only be looked at a couple of days from now by an over-worked system administrator.
 I’m sure the administrator that eventually reads the trouble ticket will do their level best but for lack of context, insufficient detail in the ticket, and possibly lack of time, they probably will miss the mark on the first interaction.
 When 72 hour turnaround on site outage events is policy, the process is slow and very frustrating.
 Ironically each failed interaction with the site still down yields a fresh request for a customer service survey response.

-It was a ton of work to move from Das Blog to WordPress, from ASP to PHP, from Windows to Linux, from Goddady DNS to Route53, and from GoDaddy hosting to Amazon Web Services but it is wonderful to have it done.
+It was a ton of work to move from Das Blog to WordPress, from ASP to PHP, from IIS to Apache, from Windows to Linux, from Goddady DNS to Route53, and from GoDaddy hosting to Amazon Web Services but it is wonderful to have it done.
 I just love that it’s all open source and that it all can be changed, reconfigured, and there are thousands of experts running the same software all around the world and many are happy to help.

 It’s great to finally step into this century and, for all those out there trying to figure out when it is the right time to move to cloud computing, get going!
 It’s so nice not to be “owned” by your provider and to have control back in your hands.
 It’s wonderful to be on new technology where new features are coming out every week, where there is a healthy ecosystem of companies adding services on top, and where there are experts all over the world.
 What a relief to be in control and be able to make changes or get issues corrected quickly.
 Here’s to at least 2 1/2 nines!